 The refuge is open for day use every day of the year.
 The visitor center is open Thursday through Sunday, 8:30 am to 4:30 pm, except for Thanksgiving Day, Christmas Day and New Year's Day.
 The refuge offers a 16-mile auto tour route that is open every day from 1/2 hour before sunrise to 1/2 hour after sunset.
-Entry fees: One adult in a vehicle: $3 per day; two or more adults in a vehicle: $5 per day; 18 and under get in free.
-The annual pass is $15 and good for one year from the month of purchase.
-Camping is available about three miles from the refuge, gas ia available about 14 miles away in Tivoli.
+Camping is available about three miles from the refuge, gas is available about 14 miles away in Tivoli.

 One of the Whooping cranes at Aransas National Wildlife Refuge